NiakaGaming/StackEdit/Laravel/php-laravel.md

 // "-cms" make a controller, a seeder and a model php artisan make:model <tableName> -cms
-// "-cms" make a controller, a seeder and a model php artisan make:model <tableName> -cms
+// "-cms" make a controller, a seeder and a model php artisan make:model <tableName> -cmsr
 // then in route
 use App\Models\<modelName>;
 // in model